feathery-org/slate/source/index.html.md

 }
 ```

-For each workspace, returns the number of completed submissions within a billing cycle, optionally broken down by hidden field key.
+For each workspace, returns the number of completed submissions within a billing cycle, optionally broken down by hidden field id.
 This is only available for Feathery's white label product.
 If querying with the test API key, only test workspaces are returned.

 ### HTTP Request